 The IRS specifies that while they as an agency have no official exchange rate that they generally accept any posted rate that is used consistently.
 They also provide yearly average currency exchange rates for a variety of countries.

 What is the most important takeaway with foreign currency and the IRS?

-It is crucial that consistency is maintained in foreign currency conversions.
+It is crucial that you maintain consistency in foreign currency conversions.
 This means that converting the same rental property activity should not use one source in year one, another source in year two, and a third source in year three.
-Rather one should give time to making sure a proper source is used and then use it consistently.
+Rather, you should give time to making sure you use a proper source, and then use it consistently.

 To that end, make sure you are documenting your source and methodology in your records.
-In doing so, should your reports ever be questioned, you can demonstrate consistency and methodology with ease.
+In doing so, should the IRS ever question your reports, you can demonstrate consistency and methodology with ease.
 It will also make preparing the following year easier if you have documented your methodology.

 Where can I find the rates to convert foreign currency into USD?

 The IRS may require additional forms and issues related to the foreign currencies.
 Though this article may not list them, such forms may still apply given individual taxpayer’s situations.
 Please check out Ryan & Wetmore’s list of major international tax forms (this list is not all-inclusive and is ongoing).
 For many of the foreign forms, the statute for the year may not have started running if there was a form required that was not filed or was incomplete.
 It is very important to engage qualified tax professionals to assist with these forms.